durden/articles/faq.md

 - Why would I write for Pluralsight Tutorials?
     - Get access to free Pluralsight training videos
     - Give your expertise back to the community
-    - Improve your personal brand, leading to opportunities for your
+    - Improve your personal brand, leading to opportunities for your career
 - Why does Pluralsight Tutorials want content?
     - We want to be the best place for accessing great tutorial conent on the web, and we're passionate about providing a platform for experts to improve their personal reach while teaching others.
 - Can you help me edit/revise the article?
     - Yes!
 That's why we've built the editing tools on this site.
 It's easy to share a link to your article on social media and crowdsource expert-level editors for your topic.
 You'll be able to see suggestions from the community and accept the changes you want.
-- Can I cross-post on my own blog?
-    - Yes!
-But from an SEO perspective, Google will hit us with a duplicate content penalty if we both post it without being careful about it.
-Here is what to do:

-    - Wait 2 weeks before posting, from the day it goes live on HackHands
-    - From inside your blog's version of the article, link back to the original source on HackHands, using the tag "rel=canonical".
-The canonical tag makes it clear to Google that the content is syndicated.
-       See this article about the [Canonical tag](http://www.shoutmeloud.com/relcanonical-wordpresss-content-syndication-seo.html").
-- What types of articles are you looking for?
+- What types of articles are appropriate to post?
-    - We're generally looking for tutorials on programing with X where X is a technology or library you're passionate about.
+    - This is a community of technical tutotirals.
+Feel free to write about any technology that you're passionate about.
 - How long should the article be?
     - What's most important is that its a definitive article on the subject, is super useful, and is linked-to from other sites.
 Longform articles are a